trevorlinton/webkit.js/README.md

   - Develop frameworks for image/webpage capturing and automated web testing (similar to PhantomJS).
   - Develop a framework for prototyping CSS filters, HTML elements and attributes.
   - Experimental harness for pure JavaScript rendering performance.
-  - Develop a JavaScript based browser in nodejs (just for fun).
+  - A next-gen browser built entirely with javascript and utilizing multi-core parallel processing primitives with WebCL (or other draft prototype in the works).

 Status
 ----